Across the United Kingdom, one in four people are subject to a mental health disorder such as depression and anxiety every single year.

 Regrettably, just as mental health can affect obesity, obesity can cause individuals to become subject to various mental and emotional health problems.

-As outlined by the World Health Organisation, various stigmas surrounding obesity puts individuals at risk of developing depression, anxiety and decreased self-esteem.
+The NHS confirms people suffering from obesity are at at risk of developing depression, anxiety and decreased self-esteem.
 These mental health disorders can additionally put individuals struggling with obesity at greater risk of developing an eating disorder such as anorexia.

 Mental Health and Obesity in Adults